Goddess gowns, Old Hollywood glam and pink rule Emmy carpet

 Smart’s gown was made by Christian Siriano, as was the white look of Laura Linney.

-Robin Thede also wore Siriano in stunning pastel blue, while Jerrod Carmichael went furry in a long, white fox fur coat.
-Carmichael laughed at the heat and humidity.

 “This was Puff Daddy’s coat.
-He wore it in a video,” the “Saturday Night Live” comic said.
+He wore it in a video,” the comic said.

 Carmichael was shirtless under the fur and wore a sunburst platinum necklace.
 His black satin pants were accented by the top of his white underwear peaking out.
 He was sockless in his black loafers.